AdaCore/training_material/courses/fundamentals_of_ada/020_declarations.rst

 .. code:: Ada

-   abort          else              null               select abs            elsif             of                 separate abstract (95)  end               or                 some (2012) accept         entry             others             subtype access         exception         out                synchronized (2005) aliased (95)   exit              overriding (2005)  tagged (95) all            for               package            task and            function          pragma             terminate array          generic           private            then at             goto              procedure          type begin          if                protected (95)     until (95) body           in                raise              use case           interface (2005)  range              when constant       is                record             while declare        limited           rem                with delay          loop              renames            xor delta          mod               requeue (95) digits         new               return do             not               reverse
+   abort          else              null               reverse abs            elsif             of                 select abstract (95)  end               or                 separate accept         entry             others             some (2012) access         exception         out                subtype aliased (95)   exit              overriding (2005)  synchronized (2005) all            for               package            tagged (95) and            function          parallel (2022)    task array          generic           pragma             terminate at             goto              private            then begin          if                procedure          type body           in                protected (95)     unitl (95) case           interface (2005)  raise              use constant       is                range              when declare        limited           record             while delay          loop              rem                with delta          mod               renames            xor digits         new               requeue (95) do             not               return

 ----------
 Comments